Schedule

 Director: A. Scott Parry

-The San Francisco Examiner hails American soprano Sara Duchovnay as “clarion voiced” and OperaWire describes her as “dynamic and expressive”, further adding that she “sang with warmth and luster” and “moved with elan, thus matching her vocal vibrancy”.
-Of her 2019 role debut as Nedda in Pagliacci, the Roanoke Times praised her “nuanced portrait of an unhappy woman” and “her high notes [which] rang out with ease at the swelling climaxes in both her first act aria and in her love duet with Silvio.”
-Other recent performances include the role of Lauretta in Gianni Schicchi with Opera Delaware, and Die erste Dienerin in Die ägyptische Helena with Odyssey Opera.
+American soprano Sara Duchovnay has been hailed by The San Francisco Examiner as “clarion voiced” and OperaWire described her as “dynamic and expressive”, further adding that she “sang with warmth and luster” and “moved with elan, thus matching her vocal vibrancy”.
+Of her role debut as Nedda in Pagliacci, the Roanoke Times praised her “nuanced portrait of an unhappy woman” and “her high notes [which] rang out with ease at the swelling climaxes in both her first act aria and in her love duet with Silvio.”

-Promotional Photos by Maggie Dunn and Davista Photography © Sara Duchovnay 2021
+Promotional Photos by Dasha Buben, Maggie Dunn, and Davista Photography © Sara Duchovnay 2026